swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 verifying that `isRaising` is never set to `true`, if we constrain the check to within a given timeframe, then we can easily make such an assertion.
-Again, without some mechanism to monitor and notify the test that `isRaising` was set to`true`, the simplest approach is to use an arbitary sleep call and then check `isRaising`.
+Again, without some mechanism to monitor and notify the test that `isRaising` was set to`true`, the simplest approach is to use an arbitrary sleep call and then check `isRaising`.
 Additionally, in the failure case where `isRaising` is very quickly set to true, the test should fail fast instead of delaying any more than absolutely necessary.